-If you've already read Beloved in school, it's time to pick it back up for a second go.
-Indeed, this unforgettable ghost story is so much more than just a ghost story.
-It reveals the ways in which slavery's legacy maintains a strong, haunting presence throughout the Reconstruction and into the present.
-It also emphasizes the transformative, but undefinable, power of romantic, maternal, and self-love.
-So in many ways, it reads like a love story.
+This unforgettable story is so much more than just a ghost story—it reveals the ways in which slavery's legacy maintains a strong, haunting presence throughout the Reconstruction and into the present.
+It also emphasizes the transformative, but undefinable power of romantic, maternal, and self-love.
+In many ways, it reads like a love story.

 Autumn by Ali Smith

-Ali Smith might be one of the greatest writers of our time.
-Though she's often discussed as a postmodern novelist, she's also known to dabble in magical realism.
+Though Ali Smith is often discussed as a postmodern novelist, she's also known to dabble in magical realism.
 If you love books that offer experimental representations of time, both formally and thematically, this is the book for you.
 Her writing is evocative and unique because she does not strive to capture the human experience through linear time, but rather through the internal consciousness of her characters.
-Interestingly enough, her newest project is a series of four books, each separated neatly by seasons, which is a traditional measurement of the passing of time.
+Interestingly, her latest project is a series of four books, each separated neatly by seasons, which is a traditional measurement of the passing of time.
 But don't be fooled; she still manages to push boundaries and create wholly innovative stories.
 Autumn is the first in the quartet.

 The House of the Spirits by Isabel Allende

 Spanning decades and three generations of the Trueba family, The House of the Spirits plays with notions of fate and destiny, lineage and family bonds, and the ways in which tragedies can become miracles.
 Allende's masterpiece is a prime example of magical realism, so pick this up if you're looking for an enthralling introduction to the genre.